API Reference

 Maps channel names to time-domain TDRepresentation objects.
 All channels share the same time grid.

-__getitem__(key: str) TDRepresentation[None][source]
+__getitem__(key: str) TDRepresentation[None, Axis][source]

 Get a channel representation by name.